screenload-app/screenload-qt/docs/RFC.md

     (warning removal, speedup, better platform coverage, etc.)

-  + Additions only likely to be _noticed by_ other developers-of-flameshot,
+  + Additions only likely to be _noticed by_ other developers-of-screenload,

-    invisible to users-of-flameshot.
+    invisible to users-of-screenload.

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.